"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 Cardiac Conduction Abnormalities

-Atazanavir has been shown to prolong the PR interval of the electrocardiogram in some patients.
+REYATAZ has been shown to prolong the PR interval of the electrocardiogram in some patients.
 In healthy volunteers and in patients, abnormalities in atrioventricular (AV) conduction were asymptomatic and generally limited to first-degree AV block.
 There have been reports of second-degree AV block and other conduction abnormalities [see ADVERSE REACTIONS and OVERDOSAGE].
 In clinical trials that included electrocardiograms, asymptomatic first-degree AV block was observed in 5.9% of atazanavir-treated patients (n=920), 5.2% of lopinavir/ritonavir-treated patients (n=252), 10.4% of nelfinavir-treated patients (n=48), and 3.0% of efavirenz-treated patients (n=329).
 In Study AI424-045, asymptomatic first-degree AV block was observed in 5% (6/118) of atazanavir/ritonavir-treated patients and 5% (6/116) of lopinavir/ritonavir-treated patients who had on-study electrocardiogram measurements.
-Because of limited clinical experience in patients with preexisting conduction system disease (eg, marked first-degree AV block or second- or third-degree AV block), atazanavir should be used with caution in these patients.
+Because of limited clinical experience in patients with preexisting conduction system disease (eg, marked first-degree AV block or second-or third-degree AV block).
+ECG monitoring should be considered in these patients.
 [See CLINICAL PHARMACOLOGY]

 In controlled clinical trials, rash (all grades, regardless of causality) occurred in approximately 20% of patients treated with REYATAZ.
 The median time to onset of rash in clinical studies was 7.3 weeks and the median duration of rash was 1.4 weeks.
-Rashes were generally mild-to-moderate maculopapular skin eruptions.
+Rashes were generally mild-tomoderate maculopapular skin eruptions.
 Treatment-emergent adverse reactions of moderate or severe rash (occurring at a rate of ≥ 2%) are presented for the individual clinical studies [see ADVERSE REACTIONS].
-Dosing with REYATAZ (atazanavir sulfate) was often continued without interruption in patients who developed rash.
+Dosing with REYATAZ was often continued without interruption in patients who developed rash.
 The discontinuation rate for rash in clinical trials was < 1%.
-REYATAZ should be discontinued if severe rash develops.
-Cases of Stevens- Johnson syndrome, erythema multiforme, and toxic skin eruptions, including drug rash, eosinophilia and systemic symptoms (DRESS) syndrome, have been reported in patients receiving REYATAZ.
-[See CONTRAINDICATIONS]
+Cases of Stevens-Johnson syndrome, erythema multiforme, and toxic skin eruptions, including drug rash, eosinophilia, and systemic symptoms (DRESS) syndrome, have been reported in patients receiving REYATAZ.
+[See CONTRAINDICATIONS and ADVERSE REACTIONS] REYATAZ should be discontinued if severe rash develops.

 Most patients taking REYATAZ experience asymptomatic elevations in indirect (unconjugated) bilirubin related to inhibition of UDP-glucuronosyl transferase (UGT).
 This hyperbilirubinemia is reversible upon discontinuation of REYATAZ.
 Hepatic transaminase elevations that occur with hyperbilirubinemia should be evaluated for alternative etiologies.
-No long-term safety data are available for patients experiencing persistent elevations in total bilirubin > 5 times ULN.
+No long-term safety data are available for patients experiencing persistent elevations in total bilirubin > 5 times the upper limit of normal (ULN).
 Alternative antiretroviral therapy to REYATAZ may be considered if jaundice or scleral icterus associated with bilirubin elevations presents cosmetic concerns for patients.
 Dose reduction of atazanavir is not recommended since long-term efficacy of reduced doses has not been established.
 [See ADVERSE REACTIONS]

 New-onset diabetes mellitus, exacerbation of preexisting diabetes mellitus, and hyperglycemia have been reported during postmarketing surveillance in HIV-infected patients receiving protease inhibitor therapy.
 Some patients required either initiation or dose adjustments of insulin or oral hypoglycemic agents for treatment of these events.
 In some cases, diabetic ketoacidosis has occurred.
 In those patients who discontinued protease inhibitor therapy, hyperglycemia persisted in some cases.
 Because these events have been reported voluntarily during clinical practice, estimates of frequency cannot be made and a causal relationship between protease inhibitor therapy and these events has not been established.
 [See ADVERSE REACTIONS]